This list of placement opportunities may change. Some opportunities may not be available each Fall term.

 The Falk School Library is located in the Falk Laboratory School on the upper Pitt Campus.
 The Falk Laboratory School is a K-8 progressive and experimental school that promotes progressive methods of teaching children that can be observed and studied by those who wish to pursue teaching as a vocation.
 Students assist the head librarian in a variety of tasks required to maintain an elementary school library.
 This is reserved for students in the SLCP specialization.

 The Health Sciences Library System (HSLS) at the University of Pittsburgh comprises several libraries that support the educational, research, patient care and service activities of the schools of the health sciences (Medicine, Dental Medicine, Pharmacy, Health and Rehabilitation Sciences, Nursing, Public Health), as well as the hospitals of the University of Pittsburgh Medical Center.
-Falk Library, the flagship library of HSLS, is located in the University’s Scaife Hall and employs students in reference and technical services.
+Falk Library, the flagship library of HSLS, is located in the University’s Scaife Hall and employs students interested in a career in medical or academic librarianship.

-The Pittsburgh Ballet Theatre seeks archives students with experience in records management, cataloguing and archives.
+The Pittsburgh Ballet Theatre offers AIS track students experience in records management, cataloguing and archives.
 Students with a background or interest in theatre are a good fit for this placement.

 Point Park University: www.pointpark.edu